-14.8 Eastside Area Mineral Resources
+14.2.7 Eastside Area Mineral Resources

-The authors classified the Eastside resources giving consideration to the confidence in the underlying database, sample integrity, analytical precision/reliability, and geologic interpretations.
-The work done is of sufficiently good quality to allow for higher classification.
-However, all material in this estimate is classified as Inferred due to the complex geology and some unexplained biases in field (rig) duplicate samples from the pre-2015 RC drilling.
-It is expected that a majority of these Inferred resources would be upgraded to Indicated resources with continued exploration drilling.
+The author classified the Eastside resources giving consideration to the confidence in the underlying database, sample integrity, analytical precision/reliability, and geologic interpretations but mostly the understanding and ability to confidently project the high-grade zones.
+The work done is of sufficiently good quality to allow for higher classification, however, all material in this estimate is classified as Inferred due to the complex geology and, although to a lesser extent, some unexplained biases in field (rig) duplicate samples from the pre-2015 RC drilling.
+It is expected that a majority of these Inferred resources would be upgraded to Indicated or even Measured resources with continued exploration drilling.

-The largest impediment to a classification of Indicated was the subtle controls on higher-grade mineralization.
-Presently we assume that the controls are dominantly internal structures in the rhyolite, and possibly lithologic and structural controls in the andesite rocks.
+The largest impediment to a classification of Indicated was the subtle, and therefore unknown controls on higher-grade mineralization.
+Presently the author assumes that the controls are dominantly internal structures in the rhyolite, and possibly lithologic and structural controls in the andesite rocks.
 It would be possible to classify some material as Indicated where the drill spacing is relatively close to compensate for the lack of detailed understanding of controls on mineralization.